jlvdb/yet_another_wizz/docs/source/user_guide/api/config.rst

     To protect configuration objects from accidental modification, all attributes are read-only.
-To modify a configuration, use the :meth:`~yaw.config.Config.modify` method, which supports the same
+To modify a configuration, use the :meth:`~yaw.config.Configuration.modify` method, which supports the same
-    arguments as :meth:`~yaw.config.Config.create`.
+    arguments as :meth:`~yaw.config.Configuration.create`.
 The method creates
     a new instance and replaces all values by the given keyword arguments, e.g.:

     .. code-block:: python